YuxuanZhang-96/YuxuanZhang-96.github.io/_pages/about.md

 Computers and Electronics in Agriculture,  <br>
 Sensors and Actuators A: Physical.

-Currently, I am also a member of the [IEEE Instrumentation and Measurement Society](https://ieee-ims.org/), IEEE, IEEE Sensors Council and Chinese Mechanical Engineering Society.
+Currently, I am also a member of the [IEEE Instrumentation and Measurement Society](https://ieee-ims.org/), IEEE, IEEE Sensors Council and a senior member of Chinese Mechanical Engineering Society.

 Background
 ======